cjlovelace/cjlovelace.github.io/README.md

 Welcome to my portfolio!
-While this potion is under construction, you can check out my SURE 2022 research project Virtual Reality and User Accessibility at https://cjlovelace.github.io/VR-Accessibility!
+While this portion is under construction, you can check out my SURE 2022 research project Virtual Reality and User Accessibility at https://cjlovelace.github.io/VR-Accessibility!